RasmussenTobias/DISGroupProject/README.md

-## Requirements:
+## Initialization:
-Run the code below to install the necessary modules.
+1. Clone / download repository files and run the following to install the required packages
 >$ pip install -r requirements.txt
+2. Create a new database in pgAdmin (preferably named disprojektdata)
+3. Fill out the connection details (myHost,myPort,myDbName,myUser,myPassword) in the "connectionAuth.py" file.

 ## Database initialization:
-1. Fill out the connection details (myHost,myPort,myDbName,myUser,myPassword) in the "connectionAuth.py" file.
-2. Run the "go.bat" file and enter the password for the psql user.
+1. Run the "go.bat" file and enter the password for the psql user to insert the data into the database (will take approximately 1 min).

 ## Running the webpage:
-$ python3 run.py
+$ python run.py